Happy Mujahedin Victory Day

 This is a great shot from the linked NYT article – photograph by Moises Saman

-There is another way of doing M&E which, like the idea of using highly trained midgets, seemed to be a bridge too far with US Government agencies.
-It required USG agencies to share satellite imagery and to access civilian programs like Goggle Earth from the SIPRnet accounts.
+There is another way of doing M&E that would required USG agencies to share satellite imagery and to access civilian programs like Goggle Earth from their SIPRnet accounts.
 After years of effort it appears that counter-bureaucrats inside the USG machine have successfully figured out how to make their products relevant in the challenging world of counterinsurgency stability operations.

 Dr. Dave Warner from the Synergy Strike Force, which is loosely affiliated with the San Diego – Jalalabad Sister City foundation, itself loosely affiliated with the La Jolla Golden Triangle Rotary Club (I am not making this up) has been working the sharing issue with the National Geospacial Agency (NGA) for the past four years.
 The goal was access for collation of Stability Operations partners to NGA imagery data.
 The problem turned out to be not classification but intellectual property rights.
-The commercial imagery provider had a “next view” licensing agreement with NGA which restricted distribution of the product to official users only.
-Defining “official users” is always a very complicated endeavor for any U S Government (USG) agency.
-Here is the thing about large bureaucracies – they are run by motivated people and motivated people easily recognize impediments to mission accomplishment.
-The NGA is staffed by professionals who take their jobs seriously, and Dr. Dave’s efforts had illustrated that procedure was adversely affecting their mission of supporting America’s efforts in Afghanistan.
-The NGA management started to chip away at the licensing agreement because they had already paid a king’s ransom for the data and knew they should be able to distribute it as they saw fit.
+The commercial imagery provider had a “next view” licensing agreement with NGA which restricted distribution of the product to official users only but defining “official users” is always a complicated endeavor for any Government agency.
+Yet the NGA management has started to chip away at the licensing agreement because they are paying a king’s ransom for the data and know they should be able to distribute it as they see fit.

 Little Barabad in a 2008